-The seaport on the west coast is Norway’s second largest city.
+Bergen, a seaport on the west coast, is Norway’s second largest city.
 Bergen is a popular place to study with many colleges of higher education and a university.
 The students in Bergen come from more than 100 different countries.

 How expensive is Norway?

 «Living costs such as housing, food and drink are expensive for someone who is used to Spanish prices.
 I work as a tourist guide alongside my studies and help out during exam time for the bachelor’s students.
 But with free education, there is a balance in one’s finances».